Linux: start from scratch

 apt install r-base-core

-website or use Conda to create an R environment including latest R
+use Conda to create an R environment including latest R by:

 conda create --name r_env r-base